sverrirs/jekyll-paginate-v2/README.md

 To install, simply copy the `lib\jekyll-paginate-v2.rb` file into the `_plugins` folder under your Jekyll site root.
 If the _plugins folder does not exist simply create it.

+Then add the necessary [Site YML](#site-configuration) and [Page](#page-configuration) configuration elements.

-Run `jekyll serve` and you should see the pagination plugin run during site generation:
+Run `jekyll serve` and you should see the pagination plugin debug messages printed during site generation:

 ``` bash
   Generating...